KAIST-IS521/2017ctf-writeups/team-1/bank.md

 They can be spotted by diffing the source codes.

-First two functions seem hard to be exploited as the arguments are user ID, which leaves me one and only readily-feasiable vulnerabile function.
+First two functions seem hard to be exploited as the arguments are user ID, which leaves me one and only readily-feasible vulnerable function.

 ### Payload
 The plan is to insert the flag which resides in the email field of admin into